Thank you! Your submission has been received!

 Can autism be cured?

 Autism is a complex neurological condition that does not have a cure.
-However, early therapy and intervention help individuals with autism manage behaviors, improve communication and social skills, and enhance their quality of life.
+However, early therapy and intervention help individuals with autism develop communication and social skills, and enhance quality of life.
 Many autistic advocates and allies emphasize awareness and acceptance of differences, and promote inclusion, support, and accommodations.
 They also celebrate the strengths that neurodivergence can bring.

 Can autism get worse with age?